itsyuimorii/Data-strutre-and-algorithm/README.md

-# Data strutre and algorithm
+# Data structure and algorithm